cockroachdb/docs/cockroachcloud/plan-your-cluster.md

 ### Dedicated Example

-Let's say we want to create a cluster to connect with an application with a requirement of 2000 TPS that is running on the Google Cloud Platform in the `us-east1` region.
+Let's say you want to create a cluster to connect with an application with a requirement of 2000 TPS that is running on the Google Cloud Platform in the `us-east1` region.

-Suppose the raw data amount we expect to store without replication is 500 GB.
+Suppose the raw data amount you expect to store without replication is 500 GiB.
-At 40% Compression, we can expect a savings of 200 GB.
-Then the amount of data we need to store is 300 GB.
+At 40% compression, you can expect a savings of 200 GiB, making the amount of data you need to store is 300 GiB.

-Let's consider a storage buffer of 50% to account for overhead and data growth.
-Then net raw data amount to be stored is 450 GB.
+Assume a storage buffer of 50% to account for overhead and data growth.
+The net raw data amount you need to store is now 450 GiB.

-With the default replication factor of 3, the total amount of data stored is (3 * 450 GB) = 1350 GB.
+With the default replication factor of 3, the total amount of data stored is (3 * 450 GiB) = 1350 GiB.

-To determine the number of nodes and the hardware configuration to store 1350 GB of data, refer to the table in [Create Your Cluster](create-your-cluster.html#step-2-select-the-cloud-provider).
-One way to reach a 1350 GB storage capacity is 3 nodes with 480 GiB per node, which gives us a capacity of (3*480 GiB) = 1440 GiB.
+To determine the number of nodes and the hardware configuration to store 1350 GiB of data, refer to the table in [Create Your Cluster](create-your-cluster.html#step-2-select-the-cloud-provider).
+One way to reach a 1350 GiB storage capacity is 3 nodes with 480 GiB per node, which gives you a capacity of (3*480 GiB) = 1440 GiB.

-Let's see how many vCPUs we need to meet our performance requirement of 2000 TPS.
-We know that 2 vCPU nodes are not recommended for production, so the first compute power we should check is 3 nodes with 4 vCPUs per node.
-We can calculate that this configuration would have (3*4 vCPUs) = 12 vCPUs.
-Since each vCPU can handle around 1000 TPS, 4 vCPU nodes can meet our performance requirements.
+Let's see how many vCPUs you need to meet your performance requirement of 2000 TPS.
+We don't recommend 2 vCPU nodes for production, so the first compute configuration you should check is 3 nodes with 4 vCPUs per node.
+This configuration has (3*4 vCPUs) = 12 vCPUs.
+Since each vCPU can handle around 1000 TPS, a configuration of 4 vCPUs per node meets your performance requirements.

-Thus our final configuration is as follows:
+Your final configuration is as follows:

 Component | Selection
 ----------|----------